ArrigoCoen/Faculty_schedule_simulation/01 Data extraction/README.md

 [Faculty of Science Schedules](http://www.fciencias.unam.mx/docencia/horarios/20201/217/607)

-We use the SelectorGadget app from Google Chrome.
-[SelectorGadget-Source](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=es)
+We use the [SelectorGadget](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=es) app from Google Chrome.

 The icon of the app is a magnifying glass.